stan-fmrg/Snakemake_haps/README.md

 $ snakemake
 ```

 ##### 2.2.2 For paired-end reads, the default usage include the "FLASH" (Fast Length Adjustment of SHort reads) step of merging paired-end reads.
 FLASH is designed to merge pairs of reads when the original DNA fragments are shorter than twice the length of reads.
 The resulting longer reads can significantly improve genome assemblies.
 They can also improve transcriptome assembly when FLASH is used to merge RNA-seq data.
-For variant calling with paired-end reads that are not necessary to be merged, FLASH option can be deactivated by running the [build_hap_config.py] script with the option _-f_ as False (Default value = True).
+For variant calling with paired-end reads that are not necessary to be merged, FLASH option can be deactivated by running the [build_hap_config.py] script with the option **"-f"** as False (Default value = True).

 ```
 #Run the build_hap_config.py script